-Browse is an ideal environment for performing quick sorts and edits after a shoot: You can view your photos immediately without having to wait for a long cataloging or preview-creation process.
-You can rate, add keywords and flags, even remove photos, all from within Browse.
+Browse doesn't store your photos in a database, so you don't have to worry about cataloging your images in order to view and edit them.
+This makes Browse an ideal environment for performing quick sorts and edits after a shoot: You can view your images immediately without having to wait for a long cataloging or preview-creation process.

-But Browse also has a sophisticated indexing system built in, designed to let you get access to your favorite folders of images in a jiffy; just add a folder to the Cataloged Folder pane, and it will index your photos in the background wherever they reside, giving you increased search capabilities and even faster access to your most important photos.
+But Browse also has a sophisticated indexing system built in, designed to let you get access to your favorite folders of images in a jiffy; just add a folder to the Indexed Folder pane, and it will index your photos in the background wherever they reside, giving you increased search capabilities and even faster access to your most important photos.

-Browse also lets you apply any ON1 Photo RAW 2017 editing presets from the Develop and Effects modules directly to an image or group of images; and you can copy edits made on one photo and paste them onto another photo or even a group of photos.
+Browse also lets you apply any ON1 Photo RAW 2017 editing presets from the Develop and Effects modules directly to an image or group of images; you can also copy edits made on one photo and paste them onto a single photo or a group of photos.